integrativesoft/CrossProtectedData/README.md

 - When running in Windows, it calls directly the original ProtectedData class supported in Windows.
 - When running in non-Windows, it uses instead AspNetCore.DataProtection.

+There is no need to download this repository.
+This library is available as a [NuGet package](https://www.nuget.org/packages/Integrative.CrossProtect/).
 # Example

 ```csharp